-Collaboration costs and expenses for the three and six months ended June 30, 2017, as depicted in the table above, excludes certain expenses charged to the collaboration by Genentech that we believe remain the responsibility of Genentech and we are not obligated to pay under the terms of the collaboration agreement.
-Accordingly, we did not recognize the effect of those expenses in determination of our share of pre-tax collaboration profits and Genentech has withheld approximately \$120 million from amounts due to us in relation to the first quarter of 2017 collaboration activity, representing Genentech's estimate of our share of these expenses.
+Collaboration costs and expenses for the nine months ended September 30, 2017, as depicted in the table above, excludes certain expenses charged to the collaboration by Genentech that we believe remain the responsibility of Genentech and we are not obligated to pay under the terms of the collaboration agreement.
+Accordingly, we did not recognize the effect of those expenses in the determination of our share of pre-tax collaboration profits and Genentech has withheld approximately \$120 million from amounts due to us in relation to collaboration activity for the first quarter of 2017, representing Genentech's estimate of our share of these expenses.
 We remain in discussions with Genentech about a resolution relating to these amounts.

-Excluding amounts under dispute, collaboration costs and expenses for the three and six months ended June 30, 2017, compared to the same periods in 2016, increased primarily due to an increase in RITUXAN product cost of sales.
+Excluding amounts under dispute, for the nine months ended September 30, 2017, compared to the same period in 2016, collaboration costs and expenses increased primarily due to an increase in RITUXAN product cost of sales.